FREQUENTLY ASKED QUESTIONS

 Do you offer a bus service?

-Yes, Berean offers two-way transportation serving the surrounding communities of Newton, Wichita, Whitewater, & Peabody.
+Yes, Berean offers two-way transportation serving the surrounding communities of Newton, Wichita, and Whitewater.
 For additional information contact us.

 Do you teach doctrines that are specific to one denomination?